 "Only through task forces like this one, where we can build relationships and share ideas, can we overcome the hurdles that have long stymied efforts to address this pervasive problem.
-I applaud the governor and fully support this effort," said President Aguilar.
+I applied the Governor and fully support this effort," said President Aguilar.

-"Women deserve to feel safe in their homes and communities", said Navajo Nation First Lady Phefelia Nez, who called for better data about the problem.
+"Women deserve to feel safe in their homes and communities", said Phefelia Nez, Navajo Nation First Lady and MMIW task force member, who called for better data about the problem.